musonic/nicleb_old/_posts/2014-03-17-replicate-your-VPS.md

 You see?
 Exactly like we did with the states top file.
 You will see we have also requested another file, "data", which we will come to in a minute.

 To return to our file.managed state it should now be clear that all the "contents_pillar" option does is to take the contents of our pillar file (virtualhosts.sls) and make that the contents of the file it is managing.

+We're nearly there with our apache configuration now.
+The only thing left is to create our php.ini file.
+We do this exactly like above:

+	/usr/local/php55/lib/php.ini:
+    	file.managed:
+        	- contents_pillar: data:custom

+and the contents of "pillar/data.sls" is:

+	data:
+    	custom: |
+      	  extension=intl.so
+      	  short_open_tag = Off
+      	  opcache.enable = "0"

+you can now add any custom php configurations you like to this file.

+There is one final thing we must do before we can leave apache and move on.
+When ever we make any changes to the php.ini file we need to restart apache for the changes to take effect.
+In order for this to happen we need to tell salt to watch our php.ini file.
+If it detects any changes it will restart the service.
+Just underneath where you have added the "running" option, add the following:

+	    - watch:
+      		- file: /usr/local/php55/lib/php.ini

+Remember to check the [GitHub repo](https://github.com/musonic/vagrant-salt-servergrove/blob/master/salt/roots/salt/apache2-mpm-prefork.sls) if you want to make sure you've got it right.